RinteRface/shinyMobile/README.md

 Then, you can follow these steps to install your app on your mobile device.

 <br>
 Copy the URL of your app in your mobile web browser (iOS: Safari and Andoid: Chrome).
-In this example this is: https://dgranjon.shinyapps.io/miniUI2Demo/.
 It opens like a classic web app, with top and bottom ugly navigation bars that are part of the browser UI.

 - Select the share button located in the bottom bar of your iPhone/iPad For Android, you may do something similar.
 Importantly, Chrome for iOS does not support this feature, that's why we recommend using Safari.
 - Click on "Add to Home Screen"